getmimo/coding-challenge/frontend-challenge.md

 Fingers crossed!

 ## Important

 - **User Experience (UX):** How does the app feel to use?
 Think beyond the happy path and design an experience that feels intuitive and easy to follow for new learners.
 - **The learning content** Invest time into the learning content.
 Your job is to create a great experience for the user.
 - **Code Structure and Architecture:** How do you manage state?
 How is your code organized?
 We look for clean separation of concerns, maintainability, and thoughtful architectural decisions.
-- **LLM Collaboration:** You must use **OpenCode** while working on this challenge.
-You don't need to use it exclusively but we want to see how you work with AI — please share your OpenCode session link (or multiple) with your submission.
+- **LLM Collaboration:** You must use [**OpenCode**](https://opencode.ai/) while working on this challenge.
+You don't need to use it exclusively but we want to see how you work with AI — please [share](https://opencode.ai/docs/share/) your OpenCode session link (or multiple) with your submission.
 We are interested in your prompts, iterations, and how you leverage LLMs in your workflow.
 - **openrouter api key:** We will provide an openrouter api key which you can use with opencode.
-- **dont invest more than 5hours:** Rather use the readme to describe what you would work on next.
+- **Don't invest more than 8h:** The scope is ambitions, so focus on the topics that feel most important to you.
+If you need to make trade-offs or cut scope, that is absolutely fine!
+Use the readme to share your thinking and what you would work on next.
 We do want to protect your time.

 ## What We Value